Awakening Our Gifts Part 6: Seeing and Knowing

 We must learn to crawl before we can walk, and walk before we can run and we have been crawling for millennia.
 The process of building capabilities and actualities from potentials is a slow one.
 Einstein could not have done what he did in the year 100 CE, for what he discovered required the discoveries of those who came before.
 Any idea that we have we create from existing vibrations, this is the process of integration.
 What is new is the "spin" we add to it with our imagination and in doing this we have introduced a new vibration into the Cosmos.
 While our thoughts may seem personal, and in a sense they are, they add to the collective consciousness of humankind.
 This is how we have progressed to the point where we are now.

-To actually think a though with our mind we necessitates a connection with our physical aspect.
-To do so the energy or vibration of the though passes through the range of energies we know as emotions.
+To be consciously aware of a thought requires a connection with our physical aspect.
+When this happens the the energy or vibration of the thought passes through the range of energies we know as emotions.
 As a result our thoughts induce a reaction within our lower astral, an emotion, which adds in more new vibrations.
 The thoughts we have combine and connect to others we have creating even more complex though forms.
 Further, each new vibration induces reactions to it as this is the nature of things.

 We do not see the energies it stirs, at least no generally so, though you can see or feel it if you are paying attention (4), nor the reactions to or consequences to it.
 The consequence of this means we tend to fly blind until we have had sufficient experiences to figure it out what thoughts are mind used or manifested in making its judgment.
 To simply this, I am referring to our ability to attribute a consequence to a particular action be it a thought.
 So, for the most part rather than being aware of our thoughts and the possible outcomes of them we are playing hide and seek with ourselves.